BobTheExplorer/BobTheExplorer/_posts/2021-05-24-wuhan-virus.md

 HS2’s tunnel construction has begun.
 Y’all know what to do!

 A New Zealand man who was caught walking through their longest passenger train tunnel failed to show up for court.
 I hope he’s just lounging at home smoking a bowl thinking yeah man fuck the cops, walking ain’t illegal.

 Bosnia has relocated a group of squatters from a ‘bando and I somehow doubt whatever camp they’re bring brought to is going to be better than their ‘bando…

 India reopened a long abandoned hospital in order to help deal with Covid.
 Sure wish Cuomo did that last year in Queens, with any one of the hospitals we lost in recent years.

+{% include figure image_path="/assets/images/unsplash-gallery-image-1.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}

 Yikes.
 Two teen boys were found shot to death in an abandoned house in New Orleans.
 Sounds like something shady went sideways.